 It can be a daunting prospect, but once you’ve got the knack you’ll be able to choose kids’ bikes like a pro.
-Download our comprehensive guide or get some pointers below.

 Make sure the bike you’re looking at is light in weight.
 Adults don’t tend to appreciate how heavy, and therefore un-enjoyable, cheap bicycles are for children.
-A 20-inch bicycle (for a 7 year old, roughly) from the supermarket will weigh upwards of 12kg, while a 20-inch Frog bicycle weighs 8.9kg.
+A 20-inch bicycle (for a 7 year old, roughly) from the supermarket will weigh upwards of 12kg, while 20-inch Kids Frog bikes weighs 8.9kg.
 It may not sound like much, but those few kilos make a huge difference for little arms and legs.

 As a general rule, avoid bikes with suspension until your child is old enough to ride a quality mountain bike like the Whyte 403.
 Suspension on a cheaper bike will be extremely low quality and exist for show more than anything, as well as driving up the weight and sacrificing on the quality of other parts to keep costs down.